-The forward-looking statements in this this prospectus supplement, the accompanying prospectus and the information incorporated by reference herein and therein include, among other things, statements about:
+The forward-looking statements in this prospectus supplement, the accompanying prospectus and the information incorporated by reference herein and therein include, among other things, statements about:

-- our plans to develop and commercialize our product candidates based on our proprietary bioresorbable hydrogel technology platform; - our ongoing and planned clinical trials, including our Phase 3 clinical trials of DEXTENZA for the treatment of allergic conjunctivitis, our Phase 2 clinical trial of DEXTENZA for inflammatory dry eye disease and our Phase 3 clinical trials of OTX-TP for the treatment of glaucoma and ocular hypertension; - the timing of and our ability to submit applications for, obtain and maintain regulatory approvals for DEXTENZA, OTX-TP and our other product candidates, including the New Drug Application, or NDA, we submitted to the U.S. Food and Drug Administration, or FDA, for DEXTENZA for the treatment of post-surgical ocular pain, our planned resubmission to the NDA for the treatment of post-surgical ocular plan and our planned and potential NDA supplements for DEXTENZA for the treatment of post-surgical inflammation and for the treatment of allergic conjunctivitis; - our commercialization of ReSure Sealant; - the potential advantages of ReSure Sealant and our product candidates; - the rate and degree of market acceptance and clinical utility of our products and our ability to secure reimbursement for our products; - the preclinical development of our intravitreal depot with protein-based or small molecule drugs, including tyrosine kinase inhibitors, or TKIs, for the treatment of wet age-related macular degeneration and other back-of-the-eye diseases; - the strategic collaboration, option and license agreement we recently entered into with Regeneron Pharmaceuticals, Inc. under which we will collaborate on the development of an extended-delivery formulation of the vascular endothelial growth factor, or VEGF, trap aflibercept, currently marketed under the brand name Eylea, for the treatment of wet age-related macular degeneration, or wet AMD, and other serious retinal diseases; - our estimates regarding the potential market opportunity for DEXTENZA, OTX-TP, ReSure Sealant and our other product candidates; - our commercialization, marketing and manufacturing plans, capabilities and strategy; - the costs of manufacturing, sales, marketing, distribution and other commercialization efforts with respect to ReSure Sealant and any additional products, including DEXTENZA, for which we obtain marketing approval in the future; - our intellectual property position;
+- our plans to develop and commercialize our product candidates based on our proprietary bioresorbable hydrogel technology platform; - our ongoing and planned clinical trials, including our Phase 3 clinical trial of DEXTENZATM for the treatment of allergic conjunctivitis, our Phase 2 clinical trial of DEXTENZA for the treatment of dry eye disease and our Phase 3 clinical trials of OTX-TP for the treatment of glaucoma and ocular hypertension; - the timing of and our ability to submit applications and obtain and maintain regulatory approvals for DEXTENZA, OTX-TP and our other product candidates; - our plans to raise additional capital, including through equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and marketing and distribution arrangements; - our commercialization of ReSure Sealant; - the potential advantages of ReSure Sealant and our product candidates; - the rate and degree of market acceptance and clinical utility of our products and our ability to secure reimbursement for our products; - the preclinical development of our intravitreal depot with protein-based or small molecule drugs, including tyrosine kinase inhibitors, or TKIs, for the treatment of wet age-related macular degeneration, or wet AMD, and other retinal diseases; - our strategic collaboration, option and license agreement with Regeneron Pharmaceuticals, Inc. under which we are collaborating on the development of an extended-delivery formulation of the vascular endothelial growth factor, trap aflibercept, currently marketed under the brand name Eylea, for the treatment of wet AMD, and other serious retinal diseases;

+- our estimates regarding the potential market opportunity for DEXTENZA, OTX-TP, ReSure Sealant and our other product candidates; - our commercialization, marketing and manufacturing plans, capabilities and strategy; - the costs and timing of manufacturing, sales, marketing, distribution and other commercialization efforts with respect to ReSure Sealant and any additional products, including DEXTENZA, for which we may obtain marketing approval in the future; - our intellectual property position; - our ability to identify additional products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our expectations related to the use of proceeds from this offering; - the impact of government laws and regulations; - the outcome of certain legal actions and proceedings; - our ability to continue as a going concern; and - our competitive position.